Are you a widow or widower? I’d love to help you.

 I’ve seen almost everything military life can throw at you and been through much of what you probably have questions about.
 I’ve learned a lot about what works and what doesn’t; what’s important and what isn’t.
 I’m now able to use these vast experiences to help my clients navigate the challenges of the busy military life, get the most out of your hard-earned benefits, and help you achieve your goals.

-By the middle of 2016, Sarah was mostly homebound as her energy failed so I became her primary caregiver as family was thousands of miles away while continuing to work fulltime as an officer in the Air Force.
+Sarah became mostly homebound as her energy failed so I became her primary caregiver as family was thousands of miles away while continuing to work fulltime as an officer in the Air Force.
 However, it rapidly became evident that I could no longer continue down the active duty career path so I began planning to transition out of the military.
 Given the flexibility I would need as a primary caregiver, I explored entrepreneurship by launching my own financial planning firm to marry my passion for helping people with their finances with my need to take care of my wife.

-Before that plan could come to fruition though in March of 2017, a medical crisis landed Sarah in the hospital from which followed a cascading sequence of events in which we lived in hospitals across two states for the next six months.
-Finally in late July, the doctors said there wasn’t much more they could do and Sarah and I made the difficult decision to enter hospice.
+Before that plan could come to fruition, a medical crisis landed Sarah in the hospital from which followed a cascading sequence of events in which we lived in hospitals across two states for the next six months.
+Finally, the doctors said there wasn’t much more they could do and Sarah and I made the difficult decision to enter hospice.
 We were able to spend a precious 6 weeks together as well as flying out family and dear friends to be able to say goodbye.
-Sarah passed away on August 27th, 2017 as I held her hand and bid her an earthly farewell.
+Sarah passed away in the late summer of 2017 as I held her hand and bid her an earthly farewell.
 She was only 32, and we had been married just under five truly amazing years.

 Suddenly, my entire life had been turned upside down.
 I was 31 and it felt like every plan I had made was shattered yet again.